 Instep Drive: An Instep drive is a powerful kick taken with the instep of the foot.

-Inswinger: An inswinger refers to the flight of the ball that is curving towards it’s intended target
+Inswinger: An inswinger refers to the flight of the ball that is curving toward its intended target

-Jockeying: Jockeying refers to the technique of holding up an opposing player by standing in their way no matter where they move to.
+Jockeying: Jockeying refers to the technique of holding up an opposing player by standing in their way no matter where they move.
 The aim is to slow down the play and keep them from passing the ball

-Juggle: To juggle a soccer ball means to keep the soccer ball off the ground by using any part of your body except the hands and arms.
+Juggle: To juggle a soccer ball means to keep the soccer ball off the ground by using any part of your body except your hands and arms.

 Keeper: See “Goalkeeper”.